 BitMEX has three types of Stop Orders:

-For all Stop Orders, the Trigger Price can be specified as either the Last Price, Mark Price or the underling Index Price.
+For all Stop Orders, the Trigger Price can be specified as either the Last Price, Mark Price or the underlying Index Price.

 Stop Orders can be selected in the Dropdown list, by clicking on the three vertical dots, and will show you the Stop Price, Triggering Price and Status.
 There are three distinct Status events that are shown during the execution of a Stop Order: